oyamist/om-ranger/README.md

-# Om-Ranger - IR ranger visual assistance support cane
+# Om-Ranger - An IR Ranging Visual Assistance Support Cane
 Support canes used by the blind have a major drawback in that they can whack people from behind unintentionally.
 This is clearly awkward for both the blind and the sighted.